 Reimagine Your Health With the Right Probiotic

 Before you figure out whether or not your probiotic is right for you, you need to know how probiotics work.
-Similar to the ecosystem of a tropical forest with diverse plant life, your gut system contains a large number of varied species of bacteria that work hard to absorb nutrients from the food you eat, bolster your immune system, and keep toxic elements from hurting your health.
+Similar to the ecosystem of a tropical forest with diverse plant life, your gut system has a large number of varied species of bacteria that work hard to absorb nutrients from the food you eat, bolster your immune system, and keep toxic elements from hurting your health.
 For your gut to perform properly, a gut bacterial balance of 85% good and 15% other bacteria needs to be maintained.
 Thanks to busy lives, bad lifestyle choices, and binge-eating over the holidays, maintaining this balanced ratio is easier said than done.

 Does your probiotic choice offer enough friendly bacteria?

-According to the Natural Yogurt Association (NYA), frozen yogurt needs to contain at least 10 million live microbes per gram at the time of manufacturing.
+According to the Natural Yogurt Association (NYA), frozen yogurt needs to have at least 10 million live microbes per gram at the time of manufacturing.
 However, if you are relying only on natural probiotic-rich food items, you may not be getting enough friendly bacteria on a daily basis.
 This is where probiotic supplements can help.
 It is recommended to use a supplement that supplies at least a billion colony-forming units or CFUs per dose.
 Depending on the brand you have chosen, your probiotic supplement is likely to have between 1 to 10 billion CFUs per dose (for adults).
 Check the label on your supplement – the higher the CFUs the better for your health.

 Are the strains in your probiotic supplement alive?